 The base manifold defines matter fermions with leptons living in the extended 4D spacetime and quarks confined in the 6D Calabi-Yau or quark space.
+The space splitting is the fundamental reason why we have two distinct sets of fermions, i.e., leptons and quarks.
 On the other hand, local spaces, including the compactified part of the base manifold, define gauge interactions and corresponding gauge bosons.
-Note that the 6D quark space is dual-purpose, serving both as the space where quarks live and as the gauge providing $SU_c(3)$ strong forces.
+Note that the 6D quark space is dualpurpose, serving both as the space where quarks live and as the holonomy providing $SU_c(3)$ strong forces.

-Baez demonstrated that the Standard Model gauge group $G{SM}$ is precisely the holonomy group of a 10D Calabi-Yau manifold whose tangent spaces split into orthogonal 4D and 6D subspaces, each preserved by the complex structure and parallel transport [34].
-In other words, $G{SM}$ must be a natural subgroup of SU(5) due to the space splitting.
-It uses the following isomorphism that the Georgi-Glashow SU(5) grand unified theory [35] also relies on, which amazingly gives the representation of one generation of fermions in the Standard Model (see details in Ref.
-[34] and Table II).
-Note that SU(2) here does not explain the chiral feature of the weak $SU_L(2)$ group in the Standard Model.
-Note also that $SU(3) \times SU(2) \times U(1)$ itself is not a subgroup of SU(5) and $Z_6$ has to be considered for $G{SM}$ to be the "true" Standard Model gauge group.
+Baez demonstrated that the Standard Model gauge group G{SM} is precisely the holonomy group of a 10D Calabi-Yau manifold whose tangent spaces split into orthogonal 4D and 6D subspaces, each preserved by the complex structure and parallel transport [35].
+In other words, G{SM} must be a natural subgroup of SU(5) due to the space splitting.
+It uses the following isomorphism that the Georgi-Glashow SU(5) grand unified theory [36] also relies on,

-$$G{SM} = S(U(2) \times U(3)) = SU(3) \times SU(2) \times U(1)/Z_6$$ (16)
+$$G{SM} = S(U(2) \times U(3)) = SU(3) \times SU(2) \times U(1)/Z_6$$ (18)